KiiroDora/ura-cup/readme.md

 e-mail me at kiirodoradora@gmail.com and if I have the time I'll try and see if I can fix it or help you fix it!

 --- I WANT TO IMPROVE THIS THING WITH MY OWN CODE. --- Go ahead!
-The project is open source.
+You can fork the project and do your thing.
 However keep in mind if you somehow use this for like.
 Actual Real Life Gambling or something I am not liable for anything.
 This is meant to be strictly for fun.